-The University uses an automated process for graduating students called the Pending Degree List.
-All students (undergraduate, graduate, professional and Advanced Dental) must submit a Pending Degree List form electronically using the process below.
+The university uses an automated process for graduating students called the Pending Degree List.
+All students (undergraduate, graduate, professional, and Advanced Dental) must submit a Pending Degree List form electronically using the process below.
 Please read these directions carefully.

-The Pending Degree List form may be submitted starting the semester prior to your graduation semester until the Friday of the third week of fall and spring semester or second week of the summer semester.
+The Pending Degree List form may be submitted starting the semester before your graduation semester until the Friday of the third week of the fall and spring semester or the second week of the summer semester.